luckyluk92/luckyluk92.github.io/_posts/2016-03-11-faces-of-webpack.md

 ## Conclusion
 When I wanted to write a post about Webpack, I had a vision of just a guide, few steps - how to start and where to move on.
 But, after diving more into some advanced Webpack's freatures, I knew that I have to write not only a guide, but a little discussion with myself for myself.
 You see, Rails was created having in mind fast development, convenience and above all - *convention over configuration*.
 As far as I'm concerned, this caused a little bit of ignorance among developers.
 However, this is understandable.
 We can't know everything, can we?.

+It turned out for me that Webpack has more than one face.
+In one hand, the basic config is simple, which allows us start quickly, but then if we want more advanced configuration, it requires more awareness.
+In fact, isn't it actually perfect?

 Share with me your experience with Webpack and / or other thoughts.